Victims of California mass shooting identified - NewsBreak

 Sacramento police said they were patrolling the area when they heard shots being fired downtown around 2 a.m.
 Officers said they rushed over to find a large crowd and six people dead in the street.

-“Officers began to give medical aid, including CPR, to victims that they found, and at the same time, worked to stabilize the scene and learn what they could about the crime,” said Sacramento Police Chief Kathy Lester.Police: At least 2 shooters kill 6, wound 12 in Sacramento
+“Officers began to give medical aid, including CPR, to victims that they found, and at the same time, worked to stabilize the scene and learn what they could about the crime,” said Sacramento Police Chief Kathy Lester.California mass shooting: 6 dead, 12 injured by at least 2 shooters in Sacramento

 Twelve other people were wounded in the melee and at least four of them suffered critical injuries, officials said.
 UC Davis Medical Center said Monday morning that two of the wounded had been treated and discharged and two others were still hospitalized.